kubernetes-sigs/karpenter/designs/disruption-controls.md

     consolidateAfter: 15s
     expireAfter: 30d
     budgets:
-    - maxUnavailable: 10%
+    - value: 10%
 ```
-Karpenter will not persist a default for the `Crontab` and `Duration` fields.
+Karpenter will not persist a default for the `Schedule` and `Duration` fields.

 ## API Choices